demoive/SSi18n/README.md

 - Create an initial template file (defaults to `/includes/html.inc`)
 - You're done!

-For further optimization, everything inside the `.htaccess` file could be configured within your server settings making this file unecessary altogether
+For further optimization, everything inside the `.htaccess` file could be configured within your server settings making this file unecessary altogether.

 ## How it works